Pappas Family Food Pantry

 - Socially acceptable behaviors

-In the event you are unable to shop for yourself and require food deliveries to your residence, please call (203) 678-3042 to speak with the Food Pantry Manager.
+In the event you are a Wallingford resident and unable to shop for yourself and require food deliveries to your residence, please call (203) 678-3042 to speak with the Food Pantry Manager.

-This service may be short term for those recovering from surgery, illness or injury as examples.
-However, when/if the need is greater, this service can be arranged for a more permanent basis.
+This service may be arranged for a short term for those recovering from surgery, illness or injury as examples.
+However, when and/or if the need is greater, this service can be arranged for either a longer period of time, or for a permanent basis.